willome/events-sourcing/README.md

 # events-sourcing
-- Events-sourcing is a library used to generate and send events for a Spring application (using ActiveMQ but this could change on a future version).
+- Events-sourcing is a library used to generate and send events for a Spring application.
 - Hibernate Domain events are automatically sent when an entity is persisted (or deleted).